theIvanR/kepler-on-steroids/README.md

 | **BC02** | — | 849.5 MHz | 761.5 MHz | −13 MHz from BC03 |
 | **BC01** (min) | 875.0 mV | 666.5 MHz | 599.5 MHz | fixed fallback, not directly settable |

-**Key points:**

-- Everything above is **P00 stock only** — voltage lives between 875.0 and 925.0 mV.
-- GPC and SYS move together; XBAR and L2C move together.
-- Only BC04 (max) and the intermediate steps below it are user-adjustable; BC01 is hardwired as the safe fallback.
-- Memory stays at 3004 MHz effective regardless of the boost state.

 ## Why and How to Use Custom BIOS